magnusgoeppel/magnusgoeppel/README.md

 # 💫 About Me
 👋 Hi, I'm Magnus Göppel!

 🎓 I'm currently pursuing a BSc in Computer Science with a focus on Data Science and AI.
 I'm constantly looking to learn and improve my skills.
-Throughout my studies, I've worked on various projects that demonstrate my ability to apply theoretical knowledge to practical applications.
+Throughout my studies, I've worked on various projects that demonstrate my ability to address challenges, learn new concepts, and apply my knowledge in practical ways.

 # 💻 Tech Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)